-- To increase the spring preload, turn the adjusting ring 2 in direction 'B'. - To decrease the spring preload, turn the adjusting ring 2 in direction 'A'.
+- To increase the spring preload, loosen the lock nut 2 and turn the adjusting ring 3 in direction 'B'. - To decrease the spring preload, loosen the lock nut 2 and turn the adjusting ring 3 in direction 'A'.

 A special collar wrench is included in the tool kit to make spring preload adjustments.